Everybody's talking about their trip to Conner Prairie.

 Exploring Indiana History and STEM

 Connect students to history and science through this fun, interactive program.
-As they rotate through eight stations, students find out about Indiana history related to science.
+As they rotate through several stations, students participate in science activities and learn how they connect to Indiana history.
 At each station they will work on challenges during which they will explore a variety of science topics and concepts.

 Examples: Students hear about Indiana connections to early flight and then are challenged to redesign a paper glider to make it fly farther.
 Students learn about changes in communication in the 1800s after which they construct simple electrical circuits that allow them to send Morse code.
 The program takes place in the Conner Prairie Welcome Center.
 This program is held when the outdoor areas are closed.
 Pre-payment is required three weeks in advance.